fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 * There, click on the link "create a launch.json file".

-* In the dropdown that now appears, select "FastAPI".
+* From the dropdown menu, select "Python Debugger".

+* Next, choose "FastAPI" from the options.

 * In the subsequent dropdown, enter the name of your application file, here `myapp.py` (This is only necessary because VS Code did not find a `main.py` file).